sambanova/ai-starter-kit/fine_tuning_embeddings/README.md

 The next step is to set up your environment to use one of the models available from SambaNova.
 If you're a current SambaNova customer, you can deploy your models with SambaStudio.
 If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API or Sambaverse.
 Note that Sambaverse, although freely available to the public, is rate limited and will not have fast RDU optimized inference speeds.

-- If using **SambaStudio** Please follow the instructions [here](../README.md#deploy-your-model-in-sambastudio-option-3) for setting up endpoint and your environment variables.
+- If using **SambaStudio** Please follow the instructions [here](../README.md#use-sambastudio-option-3) for setting up endpoint and your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.

-- If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-inference-endpoint-option-1) for setting up your environment variables.
+- If using **SambaNova Fast-API** Please follow the instructions [here](../README.md#use-sambanova-fast-api-option-1) for setting up your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"fastapi"` and set the `select_expert` config depending on the model you want to use.

-- If using **Sambaverse** Please follow the instructions [here](../README.md#use-sambaverse-models-option-2) for geting your api key and setting up your environment variables.
+- If using **Sambaverse** Please follow the instructions [here](../README.md#use-sambaverse-option-2) for getting your api key and setting up your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambaverse"` and set the `sambaverse_model_name`, and `select_expert` config depending on the model you want to use.

 # Using the model